ihasdapie/chenbrian.ca/content/posts/pi-pico-on-linux/index.md

 ---
-title: "Pi Pico on Linux"
+title: "interfacing with a pi pico on linux"
 slug: "pi-pico-on-linux"
 date: 2022-01-27T23:08:10-05:00
 draft: false